uvalib/monorepo/src/chronology.md

 **1966**

-RH sold to RCA for forty million dollars.
+RH is sold to RCA for forty million dollars.

 Cerf steps down as President and is replaced by Robert Bernstein;
 remains Chairman of the Board.